motoy-asaph-musan/Tudulu/README.md

 # tudulu
-This is my website for Tudulu Uganda Limited
+This is tudulu app for the ecosystem of medical equipment